tyntec/api-collection/chat-api/v2/README.md

 ## 2.7

-This release introduces rich template to the WhatsApp API.
+This release introduces rich media notifications to the WhatsApp API as well the support of the read indicator.

-Rich templates allow you to send apart from the classic text templates as well image and pdf files as templated messages to your customers.
+Rich media notifications allow you to send apart from the classic text templates as well image and pdf files as templated messages to your customers.

 **Note** Please be aware that the rich templates require to request a specific template **per** file type you want to send.

 ### Features

+#### Read indicator on user messages

+You can now set the read indicator (double blue check mark on WhatsApp) on messages received by your user.

 #### Support of rich templates via WhatsApp